alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 are 100% doing grad school, some are 100% not doing grad school.
 A few are on the fence, like me.

+One of my friends pipes up.
 "What are we even doing with our lives?
 Is waiting in line for 20 minutes really worth it for free food?"

+Someone else replies.
 "Well, I'm here to get used to the grad student life.
 Why are you here, Mister I Already Accepted A Full Time Offer In Industry?"

 "You know, I don't really know.
 Force of habit, I guess."